Trusted WordPress tutorials, when you need them most.

 Under ‘Button Style,’ you can customize the ‘Search’ button that appears in the form.

-There are more settings that you can use to change how the form looks and acts.
+There are additional settings you can use to change how the form looks and behaves.
 However, this is all you need to create an advanced custom search form.

-When you’re happy with the way the form is set up, it’s time to scroll to the top of the screen and click ‘Save’ to save your settings.
+When you’re happy with the way the form is set up, scroll to the top of the screen and click ‘Save’ to store your settings.

 How to save your custom form settings